EmitLab/DMSRelease/README.md

 The time series query uses a MongoDB-style set-matching method, where one or more properties are listed, and each property can match any of a provided set.
 All properties should be followed by semicolons: `;`

-Here is a sample query:
+Here is a sample query for Epidemic dataset:

     for $ensemble in fn:collection('Epidemic') ^
     let $disease := $ensemble/project/scenario/model/disease ^